 Some of this information already exists, and some of it we are our currently working with volunteer patients and their families to collect.

 We feed the information to Watson helping the system to learn and develop.
 At the same time as managing the flow of data to Watson, we will tailor the system to that it can fulfill the specific requirements of its application.
 In the future, Watson will get to a stage where the system can begin to learn and develop for itself.

-Watch the video to see a example of how we hope the final solution will be integrated into the patient journey through the hospital.
+Watch the video to see a example of how we hope the final solution could be integrated into the patient journey through the hospital.

 When will the cognitive hospital become a reality?

-Work on the technology to power the cognitive hospital is already underway.
-We are developing the project as we speak and have started piloting some of the technologies with selected groups of patients.
+Work on the technology that will power the cognitive hospital is already underway.
+We are actively developing the project and have started piloting some of the technologies with selected groups of patients.
 We are now working iteratively, adding more and more functionality to the system once we have tested it and ensured it functions effectively.

 What could the project achieve?

-The opportunities for the project are incredible.
-Alder Hey Children’s Hospital already boasts some of the most advanced facilities, we’re helping it to develop some of the most advanced technological capabilities too.
+The potential for the project is incredible.
+Alder Hey Children’s Hospital already boasts some of the most advanced and patient-focal facilities in the UK.
+We’re helping it to develop some of the most advanced technological capabilities too.
 IBM Watson is already being used in other hospitals internationally, but this is the first time it has been used in such a way in the UK.
 Improving the patient experience is at the heart of the vision for the cognitive hospital, and everything we are doing will contribute to this aim.

 How can I get involved?

 There are already a number of partners working to deliver the project.
-We are interested in hearing from businesses and organisations that have skills that could contribute to this project.
+We may still be interested in hearing from businesses and organisations that have skills that could contribute to this project.
 If you would like to discuss how you might get involved, please contact us.

-Cognitive computing has many applications across multiple areas.
-The Hartree Centre is working on a number of exciting applications for cognitive computing technology in different industries and sectors.
+Cognitive technologies have many applications across various industry sectors, within which the Hartree Centre is already working on a number of exciting applications.

 If you are interested in how cognitive computing could improve the way your business or organisation works, please contact us today.